adam-p/danforth-east/README.md

 * Renewal email.
 Sent out a few weeks prior to membership expiring.
 If they've signed up for auto renewal on PayPal, it would be courtesy and if not, we can encourage them to renew.

-* Add tracking of member "Skills".
-They can indicate in the join/renew form what skills they have.
-Similar in UI and use to "Volunteer Interest Areas".

 * Automatically sign people up for blog post emails.
   - (Lots of complications.
 Feedburner no longer has an API.
 Need unsubscribe.
 Lots of work to roll our own.
 MailChimp, maybe?)